scan-vidhaan/Real-Estate-Prediction-/README.md

-# Regression Model Comparison Notebook
+# Bangalore Real Estate Price Prediction

-This notebook contains an in-depth analysis and comparison of three regression models — Decision Tree, Random Forest, and XGBoost — applied to a supervised regression task.
+This notebook contains an in-depth analysis and comparison of three regression models — Decision Tree, Random Forest, and XGBoost — applied to predict property prices in Bangalore based on various features.

 ## Project Overview

 The goal of this project is to:

+- Predict property prices in Bangalore using historical real estate data.
-- Train and evaluate baseline and fine-tuned versions of popular regression models.
+- Train and evaluate both baseline and fine-tuned versions of popular regression models.
-- Compare their performance using multiple error metrics.
+- Compare their performance using industry-standard error metrics.
-- Identify the best-performing model based on real-world prediction accuracy.
+- Identify the most reliable model for accurate property price estimation.

 ## Models Trained